mirqr/cloudlab-fed/README.md

     ```

 3. **Monitor the Federated Learning Server**:
-    - The EC2 instances, upon startup, will automatically clone this repository and run the federated learning scripts from the `/src` directory.
-    - As clients get instantiated, they'll automatically start the training process and connect to the federated learning server.
     - Once the CloudFormation stack is successfully deployed, navigate to the EC2 dashboard.
+        - Note: The EC2 instances, upon startup, will automatically clone this repository and run the federated learning scripts from the `/src` directory.
+As clients get instantiated, they'll automatically start the training process and connect to the federated learning server.
     - Identify the **`FedServer`** instance.
 Use your preferred SSH tool to connect to the server or client instances using the provided key pair.
-    - Monitor the progress on the instances terminal or logs
+    - Monitor the progress on the instances **terminal**
-        - Check 'client_output.txt' and 'server_output.txt' in the / folder for the output of the federated learning server and clients
+        - Check `client_output.txt` and `server_output.txt` in the root (`/`) folder for the output of the federated learning server and clients.
+Say also that you can use clowdwatch
+    - Monitor the resources on the **AWS Console**
+        - Monitor the EC2 dashboard for the instances.
+        - Monitor the AutoScaling Groups dashboard for the clients.
+        - Monitor the SNS dashboard for notifications.

 4. **Terminate and Cleanup**:
     - Once done, ensure you terminate the CloudFormation stack to avoid incurring any unintended costs.